50 Best cds of 2020 until now

 – Release day: June 5, 2020

-Using the character Sonic Boom, Peter Kember makes songs similar to Beach House as well as STRFKR.
-In his first-ever unabridged cd “All Things Being Equal,” Kember has fun with spacy synth noises as well as psychedelic pop.
+Using the character Sonic Boom, Peter Kember makes songs evocative Beach House and also STRFKR.
+In his first-ever unabridged cd “All Things Being Equal,” Kember has fun with spacy synth audios and also psychedelic pop.

 #36 ‘Fantasize Your Ghost’ by Ohmme